ipython/ipython/docs/source/interactive/notebook.rst

-``.py`` files will be imported into the IPython Notebook as a notebook with the same basename, but an ``.ipynb`` extension, located in the working directory.
+``.py`` files will be imported into the IPython Notebook as a notebook with the same basename, but an ``.ipynb`` extension, located in the notebook directory.
 The notebook created will have just one cell, which will contain all the code in the ``.py`` file.
 You can later manually partition this into individual cells using the ``Edit | Split Cell`` menu option, or the